berthayes/cp-zeek/Instructions.md

 `./rc.sh a "sudo usermod -a -G docker ubuntu"`

-## Get the GitHub repo on each host
+## Get the GitHub repo on each host & copy config
 `./rc.sh a "git clone https://github.com/berthayes/cp-zeek"`

+`./rscp.sh a yak_shaving.conf /home/ubuntu/cp-zeek/`

 ## Change docker-compose
-Run shell script to edit the docker-compose.yml file to reflect hostname
+Run shell script to edit the docker-compose.yml file to reflect hostname; also optionally change ports for ksqldb-server and Control Center.

+Take a look at the `edit-docker-compose.sh` script before you run it.
+By default it moves Confluent Control Center from port 9021 to port 80, and ksqlDB from port 8088 to 443 (plaintext).

+`vim edit-docker-compose.sh`

 `./rc.sh a "chmod 755 ~/cp-zeek/edit-docker-compose.sh"`

 `./rc.sh a "sudo /bin/hostname | xargs ~/cp-zeek/edit-docker-compose.sh"`

+## Using your own PCAP file
+(Optional) Copy your own pcap to `cp-zeek/pcaps/zeek-streamer.pcap`

+The zeek-streamer Docker image begins reading the zeek-streamer.pcap file automatically at startup.

 ## Start docker
-`./rc.sh a "docker-compose -f /home/ubuntu/cp-zeek/docker-compose.yml up -d"`
+`./rc.sh a "docker-compose -f /home/ubuntu/cp-zeek/workshop-docker-compose.yml up -d"`

 Helpful if you need to restart Docker:

 `./rc.sh a "sudo systemctl enable docker"`

 `sudo systemctl start docker`

-## Using your own PCAP file
+## Read Additional PCAP
-(Optional) Copy a juicy pcap to cp-zeek/pcaps/
+If you have another pcap file you'd like to read simultaneously, copy it to the `cp-zeek/pcaps` directory

+`cp some_other.pcap cp-zeek/pcaps/`

-Start reading the pcap and loop for a bzillion times Note that the zeek-streamer Docker image starts reading the zeek-streamer.pcap file automatically
+Start reading the pcap and loop for a bzillion times

 `./rc.sh a "docker exec -d zeek-streamer /usr/bin/tcpreplay --loop=1000000000 -i dummy0 /pcaps/some_other.pcap"`